ethereum-mining/ethminer/API_DOCUMENTATION.md

 }
 ```

-The `result` member contains an array of objects each one with the definition of the connection (in the form of the URI entered with the `-P` argument), it's ordinal index and the indication if it's the currently active connetion.
+The `result` member contains an array of objects, each one with the definition of the connection (in the form of the URI entered with the `-P` argument), its ordinal index and the indication if it's the currently active connetion.

 ### miner_setactiveconnection